 PHSA is committed to a fair and transparent process for awarding BC health authority contracts.
-To support this commitment, PHSA Supply Chain provides for Debriefings in respect of public procurements and, has established a clear and formal Vendor Complaint Process that can be initiated by a vendor if they have objections regarding the management of a procurement or the award of any contract by Supply Chain.
+To support this commitment, PHSA Supply Chain provides for Debriefings in respect of public procurements and, has established a clear and formal Supplier Complaint Process that can be initiated by a supplier if they have objections regarding the management of a procurement or the award of any contract by Supply Chain.

-Any vendor may request a debriefing meeting with the PHSA Supply Chain lead responsible for the procurement within ten business days of the receipt of award notification.
+Any supplier may request a debriefing meeting with the PHSA Supply Chain lead responsible for the procurement within ten business days of the receipt of award notification.

-This process does not limit or impair the rights of any vendor to seek a review through other review processes or remedies of law through judicial or other processes.
+This process does not limit or impair the rights of any supplier to seek a review through other review processes or remedies of law through judicial or other processes.

-Complaints may not be made under the Vendor Complaint Process in relation to an ongoing procurement, unless the complaint concerns an alleged breach by PHSA of a federal or provincial trade agreement.
-All other complaints about an ongoing procurement may be referred to The Office of the Ombudsperson – BC or judicial or other processes generally available to vendors.
+may not be made under the Vendor Complaint Process in relation to an ongoing competitive procurement, unless the complaint concerns an alleged breach by PHSA Supply Chain of a federal or provincial trade agreement.

 2. Complaints during performance of a contract